The Basic | Advanced | Premium price range indicates what you can expect a website to cost when working with me.

 Alternative to a fixed-price package is the Hourly Rate option for building your website , where I simply log the hours that I work and you pay on a weekly or fortnightly basis.

 Normally payment is a two-stage plan: an initial deposit of 65% paid prior to any work starting, and the 35% remaining due on website completion.

 Where the price is above $1300, a three-stage is optional: an initial deposit of 40% and then 30% when the website is largely completed and 30% again upon completion.

-Yes, currently I exclusively offer my website design and development clients web-hosting plans, see here
+Yes, currently I exclusively offer my website design and development clients.
+Get in touch with me for details.

 If you are keen to learn to have full control of your WordPress website, I believe for the vast majority of people, it's better that they focus on doing that after the website has been completed.